 We will work with our conservation partners, including the Beaufort County Open Land Trust, Nature Conservancy, Ducks Unlimited, Lowcountry Land Trust and others to support land conservation region wide.
 The Beaufort county partner, the Rural and Critical Lands program, has strategically protected over 23,000 acres in Beaufort County.
 Recently protected properties with which the League has a long history include Binden Plantation (2012) and the Mobley Tract (2016).
 Strategic areas for land protection include the rich agricultural land on St. Helena, the military airspace in Burton, wildlife habitat corridors in Jasper County and along the Broad River which feeds the Port Royal Sound.
 (Read more about land protection and its relationship to water quality, here).

 Beaufort County voters heartily agree land protection has public benefit: 74% supported the 2014 bond referendum to levy public funds for land protection.
 We will work to continue to promote this land ethic in local policy and ensure the efficiency of funds used for land conservation from this program, while expanding other opportunities made possible by local agricultural initiatives, the State Conservation Bank and other policy opportunities.

 Land conservation is an essential counterbalance to the incoming growth in the South Coast region.
-Overwhelmingly, residents cite their quality of life and the natural beauty of our coast as reason they move to and live in Beaufort County.
+Overwhelmingly, residents cite their quality of life and the natural beauty of our coast as reason they move to and live in the Beaufort-Jasper region.
 Land protection continues to assure these natural resources are protected and quality of life is enhanced for all future residents and generations to come.